0xDBFB7/covidinator/documents/notes/log.md

 SARS-NCoV is generally found in most of the desirable organs.[] These are shielded by at least 4 cm of chest wall [Schroeder 2013].

-Since SARS' mortality rate is primarily through viral pneumonia and respiratory distress [Butany 2006], it may be possible for the emitter to be effective when mounted on a modified brochoscope and periodically inserted into the main bronchus.
-The bronchi are less than 2 mm thick [Theriault 2018] and the lungs themselves are on the order of 7 mm thick.
-[Chekan 2016]

 # 3D Beamforming